-Bullying behaviour is negative behaviour that is intended to make someone feel hurt, upset, uncomfortable or unsafe.
+Bullying behaviour is negative behaviour that deliberately intends to make someone feel:

+- hurt

+- upset

+- uncomfortable or

+- unsafe.

 In all types of bullying, the intention is to make the target unhappy and bullying may cause great distress.
 It can result in the intimidation of a person or persons through the threat of violence or by isolating them.
-Bullying is a form of peer-on-peer abuse and may result in safeguarding concerns.
+Bullying is a form of child-on-child abuse and may result in safeguarding concerns.

-Bullying involves an imbalance of power which means perpetrators have control over the relationship which can make it difficult for the target of the bullying to defend themself.
+The key condition of the negative behaviour being defined as bullying is an imbalance of power which means the target of the bullying finds it difficult to defend themself.
+Repeated negative behaviour is bullying as it takes away power from the target.
+A one-off hurtful incident may also be defined as bullying if there is an imbalance of power e.g. the target is younger.
 The imbalance of power can manifest itself in several ways; it may be physical or psychological (knowing what upsets someone), derive from an intellectual imbalance or result from having access to the support of a group and the capacity to socially isolate the target, either physically or online.